huberyzhou/Analytics-Edge/README.md

 <a href="https://www.youtube.com/watch?v=1BMSOBCe07k"> Analytics Edge </a>

-(<br><p>This class is both informative and fun.
+<br><p style="color: red">This class is both informative and fun.
 However, I could not keep up with doing all of the assignments because of the annoying differences between the R language and Python.
 I can't see myself attempting to do this class with R. It's a horrible and ugly language to program with.
 Thus, this is the end of this repository.</p>